Approximating the closest structured singular matrix polynomial: Introduction

 which determines the \emph{distance to singularity} of $P\left( \lambda \right)$, with respect to the Frobenius norm.
 We will provide a more rigorous definition in Section \ref{sec: section ODE based approach}.

-In this general setting, we may recognize few situations in which the singularity is determined by properties of the coefficients of the polynomial.
+In this general setting, we may recognize a few situations in which the singularity is determined by properties of the coefficients of the polynomial.
 For example, in the case of matrix pencils, a necessary condition for $A_0 + \lambda A_1$ to be singular is clearly that both $A_0$ and $A_1$ are singular matrices.
 A sufficient condition for $A_0 + \lambda A_1$ to be singular is that $A_0$ and $A_1$ have a common nonzero vector in their kernels.
 While this is a special case of particular interest, the Kronecker normal form of a matrix pencil (see Gantmacher~\cite{Gantmacher}) shows that a common null-vector is not a necessary condition for a matrix pencil to be singular.

 In this work, we focus on two possible settings for the singularity of matrix polynomials.
-The first possibility occurs when the coefficient matrices of the matrix polynomial have a common non trivial kernel, that is,
+The first possibility occurs when the coefficient matrices of the matrix polynomial have a common nontrivial kernel, that is,

 The structured analysis presented in \cite{MehlMehrWoj} proves that this possibility takes place in the case of dissipative Hamiltonian matrix pencils and their corresponding generalization to matrix polynomials.
 The second possibility occurs when the condition \eqref{eq:vector_comm_ker} is not satisfied.
 In this case, an example is given by the quadratic matrix polynomial: